jerovetz/rsolr/README.md

-`Rsolr` provides capabilities to manipulate and form requests to the Solr server, and contains some shorthands for them.
+`Rsolr` provides capabilities to manipulate and form requests to the Solr server, and contains some shorthands for them, with support for some facet features and query builder.
 It uses the blocking version of the reqwest http client.

- ## Query
+ ## Select

  You can retrieve documents as types with implemented `Clone` and `Deserialize`.